|

 Resources (Equipment/Materials)/Media: Describe what's needed to implement this lesson.
 Some of the possibilities:

-Note: If the lesson makes extensive use of specific websites, it would be appropriate to list, describe, and link them here.
-It would also be helpful to link the names of books suggested to Amazon or other online sources.
 Describe also the human resources needed. how many teachers are needed to implement the lesson.
 Is one enough?
 Do you need to coordinate with a teacher at another school?
 With a partner in industry or a museum or other entity?
 Is a field trip designed in as part of the lesson?
-Outcome: Provide options for how students may present their information to the group.
-Here are some ideas:

 Provide students with a clear understanding of the grading criteria which will be used to evaluate their learning as well as their performance.
 Include an evaluation of each of the objectives you stated.
-Provide links to online rubrics which will allow students to know upfront what grading criteria will be used.
-Make sure you assess all of the components of your students' learning specified in the objectives.
-Examples of rubrics to choose from can be found here:

 See also